lostechies/wordpress/wp-content/plugins/author-avatars/readme.txt

 *   Optionally show a user's name or biography
 *   Show users from the current blog, all blogs or a selection of blogs (on WPMU/Multisite)
 *   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).

+* the shortcode can page the avatars for large sets add a page_size to the shortcode e.g. "page_size=30"

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.